Wilhelm Klinkerfues: Career

 Klinkerfues discovered 6 comets, and in 1860 led an expedition to Spain to observe a solar eclipse.
 He was finally appointed "director for practical astronomy" at Göttingen in 1868.
-However, the role of Klinkerfues' section of the observatory was solely to deal with practical work, the theoretical work being placed in the hands of Ernst Schering.
+However, the role of Klinkerfues's section of the observatory was solely to deal with practical work, the theoretical work being placed in the hands of Ernst Schering.
 Klinkerfues was, like his predecessor, allowed to live in the eastern wing of the observatory, but the division of the observatory's organisation between the two teams was to be a source of constant conflict.

-In his 1871 book Theoretische Astronomie Klinkerfues described how the orbits of celestial bodies in the solar system could be calculated.
+In his 1871 book Theoretische Astronomie Klinkerfues described how the orbits of celestial bodies in the Solar System could be calculated.
 In the same period he compiled a catalogue of around 6900 observed stars.

 Klinkerfues also had an abiding interest in meteorology, developing a hygrometer, patented in 1877, that was later manufactured in Göttingen by Wilhelm Lambrecht.
 His weather forecasts, published in newspapers, proved to be often incorrect, which led to them cruelly parodying his last name as "Flunkerkies".
 Undeterred by this criticism, he published a book on the hygrometer's use in 1875, and developed a detonator for use in Göttingen's gas street lighting.
 He also continued to supervise doctoral students, one of whom was Hermann Kobold.

 Klinkerfues was plagued by debt for much of his life, exacerbated by ill-advised business ventures.
 He attempted to persevere with his astronomical work, in the course of which, as his obituary in the Monthly Notices of the Royal Astronomical Society noted, he published many papers that were "singularly readable, and often contained the most original and suggestive ideas.
 Occasionally, indeed, they were altogether of a quaintly humorous character, introducing, for instance, the alleged wonderful discoveries of an imaginary Professor Monkhouse".
 Nevertheless, he continued to encounter problems with professional advancement:

 "It would be useless and almost impossible to attempt to describe how the warm-hearted and genial astronomer failed to take that position amongst his colleagues to which his undoubtedly great natural talents entitled him.
 His extreme carelessness in late years in his outward appearances was certainly much against him, but the unflagging zeal with which he delivered a whole course of lectures, if need were, even to a single student, ought to have told in his favour, as to some extent it doubtless did."

 In 1881 he published Tobias Mayer's grössere Mondkarte nebst Detailzeichnungen, a large Moon map and set of drawings by Tobias Mayer that had gathered dust in the observatory library for 130 years.

 Death

-The ongoing conflicts in the observatory, declining health, financial problems and further disappointments drove him to shoot himself on 28 January 1884.
-His university colleagues had to pay for his funeral.
+He shot himself on 28 January 1884.

 Honors

-The asteroid 112328 Klinkerfues is named in his honour, as were 6 non-periodic comets.
+The asteroid 112328 Klinkerfues is named in his honour, as were 6 non-periodic comets: